pulibrary/princeton_ansible/roles/pulibrary.nginxplus/ADDHOSTS.md

-* Once you have your application ready you can then re-run the `playbooks/nginxplus.yml` playbook which will upload the new configuration files and ssl certificates to the production ADC and the hot-standy one and reload nginx.
+* Once you have your application ready you can then re-run the `playbooks/nginxplus.yml` playbook which will upload the new configuration files and ssl certificates to the production ADC and the hot-standby one and reload nginx.

 * Tunnel into the production ADC on port 8080 to see if your new virtual server